Once a mafia battlefield, Palermo now is cool and charming

 After visiting the main cities of Italy, I was missing the Italian islands and Sicily was on my radar as a priority destination.
 Finally this year I was lucky enough to go to Palermo with an architect friend who had been to the city before and wanted to return.
 We stayed for 7 days in Palermo, long enough to know the city, but not to know the island.
 Palermo is just the gateway to Sicily, an iconic region in Italy and worldwide famous in films like The Leopard (Luchino Visconti) and Cinema Paradiso (Giuseppe Tornatore).
-Unesco World Heritage site with a cultural heritage influenced by the Greeks, Romans and Arabs, Palermo has a monumental architecture, as well as beautiful historic villages and nearby beaches to refresh your body and soul.
+Unesco World Heritage site with a cultural heritage influenced by the Greeks, Romans, and Arabs, Palermo has a monumental architecture, as well as beautiful historic villages and nearby beaches to refresh your body and soul.

 How to get there and where to stay in Palermo

 We flew straight from Barcelona to Palermo with Vueling, just a two-hour journey.
 A round-trip ticket cost us 125€.
 I found it cheap, considering we traveled in August.

 We stayed at the Hotel del Centro, a three-star hotel located on one of Palermo’s main avenues and close to the central train station.
 Located on the second floor of a historic building, the hotel is well-maintained and cost-effective: I paid 352.50€ for 7 nights in a single room with breakfast, which means 50.35€ per night.

 We did all the city tours on foot because the hotel is close to the main monuments, restaurants, markets, and attractions of Palermo.